 First, log into the Webfuse Studio.
 A SPACE is the container for your augmented browsing sessions.

-- Give your SPACE a memorable name, such as "ElevenLabs Agent Demo."
+- Give your SPACE a clear name, such as "ElevenLabs Agent Demo."

 3.2.
 Upload the Session Extension